aws-samples/aws-modernization-with-pulumi/content/45_componens/20_use_component.md

 +++
-title = "Use our Component"
+title = "4.3 Use our Component"
 chapter = false
 weight = 20
 +++